ovsundal/MyReads/README.md

 ## Starting The App

 (For this app to work, node package manager must be installed) Fork or clone the repository on Github.
+Install all project dependencies with "npm install".
 Then, type "npm start" in the console.

 #### Back-End Server